andypenno/FYP-initial-code/README.md

 # FYP-initial-code
-Code developed for the intial methodology of the FYP
+Code developed for the initial methodology of the FYP.